MaxThom/mir/docs/Roadmap.md

 ### Ergonomics

-## v0.2.0
+## v0.2.0 Telemetry module

-The main goals of this verion is to create the Twin module as well as doing some improvements on the boilerplate of services
+The main goals of this version is to create the Telemetry module as well as the visualiazing tools for the data

-- Twin module to tackle the configuration mangement of devices
-- Extend CLI, TUI and Go Device SDK with new functionnalities for this module

 ### Features

-- TwinManager, the digital twin manager

-- [ ] extend spec with desired properties and status with reported properties
+#### Server Module

-- [ ] create the required api calls to support updates
+- [ ] ProtoFlux, handle telemetry data from protobuf to line protocol

+#### CLI/TUI

-- [ ] create the twin template features
+- [ ] Upload schema via CLI

-- CLI
+- [ ] Schema explorer via CLI and maybe TUI

-- [ ] add twin commands
+- [ ] Create ProtoDash which can generate a dashboard from a proto file

-- Tui
+#### Device SDK

-- [ ] add twin layouts
+- [ ] Custom Protobuff annotation for Mir System

-- Go Device SDK
+- [ ] Added telemetry function to the SDK

+#### Module SDK

-- [ ] add the cycle of desired properties and reported
+- [ ] Add new set of events regarding telemetry
+- [ ] Add stream subscriptions

 ### Testing

+- [ ] Integration test for the telemetry module

 ### Improvements/Tech dett

+- [x] Project layout refactor
+- [x] Decoupling of storage and server handlers
 - [x] rework how boiler template of app is made for services
   - same tool for cli could be used for bootstrap of service
   - change how init is used to become more main and have a run method